 The Company has put in place adequate internal financial controls over financialreporting.
 These are reviewed periodically and made part of work instructions or processesin the Company.
 The Company continuously tries to automate these controls to increase itsreliability.

-The Company periodically conducts physical verification of inventory fixed assets andcash on hand and matches them with the books of account.
-Explanations are sought for anyvariance noticed from the respective functional heads and corrective actions taken thenand there if warrants.
+The Company periodically conducts physical verification of inventory fixed assets andcash on hand and matches them with the books of account and dealt with appropriately.
+NoDiscrepancies were found during the year under review.

 The Company in preparing its financial statements makes judgements and estimates basedon sound policies and uses external agencies to verify/validate them as and whenappropriate.
 The basis of such judgements and estimates are also approved by the AuditCommittee of the Board of Directors of the Company in consultation with the StatutoryAuditors of the Company.

 The Company has a Code of Conduct applicable to all its employees as well as Board ofDirectors along with a Whistle Blower Policy which requires employees to update accountinginformation accurately and in a timely manner.